 Select a Scale

 A model train's scale is its size compared to the size of a real train.
-For example, an HO scale locomotive is approximately 1/87th the size of a real locomotive.
+For example, a HO scale locomotive is approximately 1/87th the size of a real locomotive.
 The most popular scale choices are O (1/48th), HO (1/87.1), N (1/160th), and Z (1/220th).
-HO is the largest selling scale worldwide, with N scale in second place.
+HO is the largest selling scale worldwide, with the N scale in second place.
 Great Britain's most popular scale is OO (1/76.2), but this scale isn't too common outside the UK.

 The photo shows O, HO, and N scale locomotives next to a cultural icon whose size should be familiar to most people.

 There are a number of factors that will influence your scale selection; among them are your eyesight, your access to club layouts in your area, your budget, and your available space.